osmianski/blog/2019/08/01-composer-package-versioning-part-1-git-branches-and-tags.md

 ## What's Next ##

-The next part will provide step-by-step guide for supporting this Git branching model in command line.
+The next part will provide step-by-step guide for supporting this Git branching model in shell.

 [Discuss on HN]()